JTok/unraid-vmbackup/README.md

 - List VMs to be backed up.

 - List specific vdisks to skip, if any.

+- List specific vdisk extensions to skip, if any (iso listed by default).

+- Option to use snapshots to backup VMs without shutting down.
+Changes will need to be made to VM config before enabling.

 - Option to kill a VM that won't shutdown cleanly.